Optional Retirement Program (ORP)

-- Choose your provider(s) from the currently authorized provider list.
+- Choose your financial provider(s) from the authorized provider list.

-- Open an account with your approved provider.
-Vendor account opening can be completed online or through paper enrollment documents per vendor guidelines.
+- Open an account directly with the financial provider(s) you select.
+This can be completed online or through paper enrollment forms per the financial provider guidelines.

-- Log onto UT Retirement Manager and click on “I’m a New User” to register, and then set up ORP payroll contributions.
+- Log onto UT Retirement Manager and select your ORP payroll contributions.

-- Complete TRS Form 28 (Notice to Elect to Participate in Optional Retirement Program).
-Turn in the original, signed and notarized TRS 28 Form to the HR Benefits Office.
+- Complete and submit an original, signed, and notarized TRS Form 28 (Notice to Elect to Participate in Optional Retirement Program) to the Benefits and Leave Management Human Resources office.